andyngh/noHiC-Snakemake/README.md

   eval:      "yes"
 ```

-The master workflow then does four things:
+The master workflow (`workflow/Snakefile`) does four tasks:

-1. **Fills global values in.** Keys under `global:` (`nohic_env_path`, `reads`,
+1. **Fills global values in stages that need them.**

-   `sequencing_platform`, `sequencing_coverage`) are copied into every stage that needs
-   them.
-A value written inside a stage section always wins; a key left empty or missing
-   takes the global one.
+   In the `config/nohic.yaml` file, keys under `global:` (`nohic_env_path`, `reads`, `sequencing_platform`, and `sequencing_coverage`) are copied into every stage that needs them.
+A value written inside a stage section always wins; a key left empty or missing takes the global one.

+   For example, the key `seq_file:` of `refpick:` takes the value from the key `reads:` of `global:` by default.
+You can fill the path to a different file (e.g., a fasta file containing contigs of your target genome) in the `seq_file:` key.
+The fasta file will then be used for `nohic-refpick` instead of the fastq file in `reads:`.

-2. **Chains the stages.** Where a stage input is left empty, it is filled with the
-   output of the stage before:
+2. **Chains the stages.**

+Where a stage input is left empty, it is filled with the main output of the stage before it as follows.

    ```
-   refpick  ──(synthetic reference)──►  refpolish ──┐
+   refpick  ──(main output: synref)──►  refpolish (main output: polished synref)──┐----------------------------------------------->
-                                                    ├──►  asm  ──(final assembly)──►  eval clean  ──(decontaminated contigs)─────────────---┘
+                                                                                  ├──►  asm  ──(main output: final assembly)──►  eval clean  ──(main output: decontaminated contigs)─────────────────────────────────┘
    ```

    - `refpolish.synref`      ← `refpick` result (patched or unpatched, per `patch_synref`)